 You should also study how your child is learning to communicate.
-Although kids with either condition may struggle to interact with others, those with autism can have less social awareness of others around them.
-They often have a hard time putting words to their thoughts and feelings, and they may not be able to point to an object to give meaning to their speech.
+Although kids with either condition may struggle to interact with other people, those with autism can have less social awareness of others around them.
+They often have a hard time putting words to their thoughts and feelings.
+And they may not be able to point to an object to give meaning to their speech.
 They find it hard to make eye contact.

 A child with ADHD, on the other hand, may talk nonstop.
 They're more likely to interrupt when someone else is speaking or butt in and try to monopolize a conversation.
 Also, consider the subject.
 Some kids with autism can talk for hours about a topic that they're interested in.

-If you think your child has either ADHD or autism, talk to your doctor about what testing you'll need.
+If you think your child has either ADHD or autism, talk to your doctor about what testing they will need.
 There's no one thing that can say whether a child has either condition, or both.
 You can start with your pediatrician, who may refer you to a specialist.

 An autism diagnosis starts with a parent answering a questionnaire about the child, often about behaviors that started when they were very young.
 Further tests and tools may include more questionnaires, surveys, and checklists, as well as interviews and observed activities.

 [Self-Test] Spotting the Signs of Autism Spectrum Disorder

 It can be hard for doctors to tell the conditions apart, but it's important so your child gets the right treatment.